jovalle/nexus/README.md

 ## ✨ Overview

-Born from consolidating numerous containers onto my TrueNAS server, this project aims to organize the growing catalog using Docker Compose stacks.
+Born from consolidating numerous containers onto my TrueNAS server, this project aims to organize the growing catalog with a focus on modularity, observability, and ease of management.

 ## ⚠️ Disclaimer